procf/colloids-setup/System-Setup/02-macOS-Setup.md

 It is recommended that you download [Eclipse](https://www.eclipse.org/downloads/) for C++ programming.

 You can also use Eclipse for developing Python code, but you may be better off with a dedicated Python IDE.
-For working on MacOS, people frequently recommend [PyCharm](https://www.jetbrains.com/pycharm/), although members of our lab currently prefer [Spyder](https://www.spyder-ide.org/).
+For working on MacOS, people frequently recommend [PyCharm](https://www.jetbrains.com/pycharm/), although members of our lab mostly use [Spyder](https://www.spyder-ide.org/).
 (For help setting up Spyder, chat to Soohee or Milad)
 <br>
 <br>
 ## Git and Github

 Git is a version management tool, especially useful for collaborating with others on shared code.
-If you're interested in using Github and need help setting up command-line Git, you can check out the separate [guide to setting up Git](/Programming-Resources/Git-Setup.md) in the Programming Resources directory.
+If you're interested in using Github and need help setting up command-line Git, you can check out the separate [Github Guide](https://github.com/procf/getting-started/blob/main/github-guide.md) in the PRO-CF getting-started repository.
 <br>
 <br>
 ## Jupyter Lab